Nathan Fielder Wrote and Directed a Who Is America? Prank

 Nathan for You mastermind Nathan Fielder received a consulting producer credit in the premiere episode of Sacha Baron Cohen’s Who Is America?, but his involvement went up a notch in the second episode.
 Fielder is listed as a writer, director, and consulting producer for the episode, though it’s unknown which part he had a hand in creating.
 Between Dick Cheney’s torture interview, Corinne Olympios’s pro-child soldier PSA, Georgia state representative Jason Spencer’s (hopefully) career-ending appearance, and the Arizona mosque focus group, the episode was filled with plenty of segments that might have benefitted from Fielder’s prank expertise.

 Two out of seven Who Is America? episodes have aired so far, and aside from the addition of Fielder this week, the writing staff has remained the same.
-It’s a mix of British and American comedy writers from Borat, The Daily Show, Eagleheart, Nathan for You, among other series.
+It’s a mix of British and American comedy writers from Borat, The Daily Show, Eagleheart, and Nathan for You, among other series.
 Here’s the current list:

 • Sacha Baron Cohen